-Cook Islands Ministry of Health chief pharmacist, Andrew Orange at the Rarotonga Hospital is enjoying his work.
-From 2016.
+Cook Islands Ministry of Health chief pharmacist, Andrew Orange.
 16080910

 Cook Islands Secretary of Health Bob Williams says there is no ‘urgency’ to push on with legislation legalising medicinal cannabis because there is already one type available to access from New Zealand.

 Williams has told Cook Islands News that a Cabinet Paper on legalising